-Uniqlo Opening Downtown LA Store Soon
+Uniqlo Opening Downtown L.A.
+Store Soon

 RETAIL

-Uniqlo Opening Downtown LA Store Soon
+Uniqlo Opening Downtown L.A.
+Store Soon

 For the first time, there will be a Uniqlo store in downtown Los Angeles, with a new outpost scheduled to open Dec.
 13 at The Bloc shopping center on 7th Street.